openstack-archive/tricircle/doc/source/install/installation-manual.rst

    keystone_service_host to the address of Keystone service.

-.. note:: It's worth explaining the following options that can easily make users confused. **keystone_authtoken.auth_url** is the keystone endpoint url used by services to validate user tokens. **keystone_authtoken.auth_uri** will be put in the "WWW-Authenticate: Keystone uri=%s" header in the 401 response to tell users where they can get authentication.
+.. note:: It's worth explaining the following options that can easily make users confused. **keystone_authtoken.auth_url** is the keystone endpoint url used by services to validate user tokens. **keystone_authtoken.www_authenticate_uri** will be put in the "WWW-Authenticate: Keystone uri=%s" header in the 401 response to tell users where they can get authentication.
-   These two URLs can be the same, but sometimes people would like to use an internal URL for auth_url and a public URL for auth_uri. **client.auth_url** is used by the common.client module to construct a client to get authentication and access other services, it can be the either internal or public endpoint of keystone, depends on how the module can reach keystone. **client.identity_url** is no longer used in code since Pike release so you can simply ignore it, we will deprecate and remove this option later.
+   These two URLs can be the same, but sometimes people would like to use an internal URL for auth_url and a public URL for www_authenticate_uri. **client.auth_url** is used by the common.client module to construct a client to get authentication and access other services, it can be the either internal or public endpoint of keystone, depends on how the module can reach keystone. **client.identity_url** is no longer used in code since Pike release so you can simply ignore it, we will deprecate and remove this option later.